 [Peer]

-In this example we use the Cloudflare DNS servers (1.1.1.1 and 1.0.0.1).
+In this example, I use the Cloudflare DNS servers (1.1.1.1 and 1.0.0.1).
 You can change this to any DNS server you want.
+PersistentKeepalive = 25 helps keep the connection alive when the phone is behind NAT or a mobile network.

-Run the following command to display the QR code of the client2 file content.
+Run the following command to display the QR code of the phone.conf file content.

-Open the WireGuard app on your Android phone, click on the + button, select "Scan from QR code," and then point the camera at the QR code on your screen.
-If the app was able to scan the code successfully, it asks for a tunnel name.
-Enter a name and tap on "Create tunnel".
+Open the WireGuard app on your Android phone, tap the + button, select "Scan from QR code," and then point the camera at the QR code on your screen.
+If the app scans the code successfully, it asks for a tunnel name.
+Enter a name and tap "Create tunnel".
 Enable the tunnel with the slider.

 To check if the VPN works, open a browser and go to the URL: https://www.whatismyip.com/